Vygotsky’s Sociocultural Theory

 Importance

 Most instructional design models, such as ADDIE, take into consideration only the common learner, tying learning with concrete and measurable objectives.
-Recently, a strong call has been issued for a complete shift in our education and instructional design approaches requiring a learner-centered instruction to reflect our society’s changing educational needs (Watson & Reigeluth, 2016).
-New methodologies, such as Universal Design for Learning, based in the learning sciences recognize that every learner is unique and strives to provide challenging and engaging curricula for diverse learners.
+Recently, a strong call has been issued for a complete shift in our education and instructional design approaches.
+Learner-centered instruction, now, better reflect our society’s changing educational needs (Watson & Reigeluth, 2016).
+New methodologies, such as Universal Design for Learning, recognize that every learner is unique and strives to provide challenging and engaging curricula for diverse learners.
 Watson and Reigeluth (2016) mention that there are two important features of learning-centered instruction: a focus on the individual learner and a focus on effective learning practices.
-Sociocultural theory and related methodologies may provide a valuable contribution to this effort as they focus on a learner in their social, cultural, and historical context and also offer sound pedagogical solutions and strategies that facilitate development of critical thinking and encourage lifelong learning (Grabinger, Aplin, & Ponnappa-Brenner, 2007).
+Sociocultural theory and related methodologies may provide a valuable contribution to this effort as they focus on a learner in their social, cultural, and historical context.
+They also facilitate development of critical thinking and encourage lifelong learning (Grabinger, Aplin, & Ponnappa-Brenner, 2007).

-A collage of illustrations showing various scenes: market interactions, a family in a car, a child coloring, cooking, bike riding, watching a sunset, and a teacher with a student.
+Image description: A collage of illustrations showing various scenes – market interactions, a family in a car, a child coloring, cooking, bike riding, watching a sunset, and a teacher with a student as examples of a person’s diverse funds of knowledge.

 Origins of the Learning Theory

-Growing up in a middle-class Jewish family, his interest in psychology was shaped by the intellectual Russian environment at the beginning of the century, a time characterized by profound social and political changes (Bassett, 2024).
-This socio-political context is noteworthy for the influence of Soviet Russian Marxist ideas, which held that people’s material environment gives rise to their identity (Marx, 1845).
+Growing up in a middle-class Jewish family in Soviet Russia, Lev Vygotsky’s interest in psychology was shaped by the intellectual Russian environment at the beginning of the 20th century.
+There were significant social and political changes happening at this time (Bassett, 2024).
+This socio-political context is noteworthy for the influence of Soviet Russian Marxist ideas.
+For example, people’s material environment (cell phone, house, school, etc.) gives rise to their identity (Marx, 1845).
 Though Vygotsky graduated with a law degree from Moscow University, in 1925, he began a research project that focused on the psychology of art.
 Shortly thereafter, he pursued a career as a psychologist and worked with Alexander Luria and Alexei Leontiev.
 Together, they began the Vygotskian approach to psychology (Bassett, 2024).

-This Vygotskian notion of social learning stands in contrast to some of Piaget’s more popular ideas of cognitive development, which assume that development through certain stages is biologically determined, originates in the individual, and precedes cognitive complexity.
-This difference in assumptions has significant implications to the design and implementation of learning experiences.
-If we believe, as Piaget did, that development precedes learning, then we will make sure that new concepts and problems are not introduced until learners have first developed the capabilities to understand them.
-On the other hand, if we believe as Vygotsky did that learning drives development and that development occurs as we learn a variety of challenging concepts and principles with others, then we will ensure that activities are structured in ways that promote interaction.
-We will know that it is the process of learning that enables achievement of higher levels of development, which in turn affects a child’s “readiness to learn a new concept” (Miller, 2011).
+Vygotskian notion of social learning stands in contrast to some of Piaget’s more popular ideas of cognitive development.
+Piaget assumes that development through certain stages is mostly determined by age.
+This difference significantly influences learning experiences.
+If we believe, as Piaget did, then we will make sure that new concepts and problems are not introduced until learners are a specific age to learn that material.
+On the other hand, if we believe as Vygotsky did, then we will ensure that activities promote learning no matter the age.
+We will know that learning itself enables achievement, which in turn affects a child’s “readiness to learn a new concept” (Miller, 2011).

 Key Concepts

-There are three fundamental concepts that define sociocultural theory: (1) social interaction plays an important role in learning, (2) language is an essential tool in the learning process, and (3) learning occurs within the Zone of Proximal Development.
+There are three fundamental concepts that define sociocultural theory: (1) social interaction plays an important role in learning, (2) language is a necessary tool in the learning process, and (3) learning occurs within the Zone of Proximal Development.

-Social interaction plays an important role in learning.
-Vygotsky believed that thinking has social origins and that cognitive development cannot be understood without reference to the social context within which it is embedded.
-He proposed that social interaction plays a critical role in the process of cognitive development, especially in the development of higher order thinking skills.
+Vygotsky believed that thinking has social origins and that cognitive development cannot be understood without looking at the social context.
+He proposed that social interaction plays a critical role in the process of cognitive development.
+This is especially true for the development of higher order thinking skills.
 Social activity between a parent and a child or a teacher and a learner lays a foundation for how and what the child will think and do in other situations (Driscoll, 2000).

-The second important notion on which Vygotsky elaborated is related to the role of language in the learning process.
-Vygotsky reasoned that social structures determine people’s working conditions and social interactions, which in turn shape their cognition, beliefs, attitudes, and perception of reality (Miller 2011).
-He extended his reasoning further with a notion that human action on both the social and individual planes is mediated by tools and signs, or semiotics, such as language, systems of counting, conventional signs, works of art, etc. Vygotsky suggested that through the use of these tools, co-construction of knowledge is facilitated such that social and individual functioning is developed.
-These semiotic means play an important role in development and learning through appropriation, a process of adopting or internalizing these socially available psychological tools by an individual to assist future independent problem solving (John-Steiner & Mahn, 1996).
+The second important notion is related to the role of language in the learning process.
+Vygotsky thought that social structures determine people’s working conditions and social interactions, which in turn shape their thinking, beliefs, attitudes, and perception of reality (Miller 2011).
+Further, human action is brought about by tools and signs, or semiotics (language, systems of counting, conventional signs, works of art, etc.).
+Vygotsky suggested that through the use of these tools, knowledge is facilitated such that people’s social and individual thought processes are developed.
 This means that children and learners do not need to reinvent already existing tools in order to be able to use them.

 Key Takeaways